The Founding Partners Meet

 A very important decision marked the first years of the new millennium at Integration.

-"If we want to implement our recommendations, we have to have experience in operating businesses!” said Marcelo Berger.
+"If we want to implement our recommendations, we have to have experience in actually operating businesses!” said Marcelo Berger.
 This way of thinking was strongly disseminated among the Founding Partners, with Marcelo at the helm.

 Together, they spent five years managing Ala Szerman, which was equivalent, in many ways, to a “real life” MBA in terms of the lessons they learned.
-There were many scares, growing pains and accomplishments—experiences that made Andrea, Carlos, Gilberto, Hugo and Marcelo, after selling the company, even more prepared to continue with their passion for consulting through Integration.
+There were many pains and accomplishments—experiences that made Andrea, Carlos, Gilberto, Hugo and Marcelo, after selling the company, even more prepared to continue with their passion for consulting through Integration.

-In all these businesses, Marcelo Berger was the leader.
 Until 2005, which was a very important and decisive moment in our history, the Founding Partners were constantly asking themselves, “Do we want to continue with other businesses?
 Or is the experience we have gained, which we needed to understand what really makes businesses happen, enough?”

 Integration then began a new era completely focused on consulting, with a new strength that was reinforced by the lessons the Founding Partners gained from their forays into venture capital.
-Following this new era, the decision was made to turn Integration into a business modeled on partnership.
+Following this new era, the decision was made to turn Integration into a business modelled on partnership.